danielmarreirosdeoliveira/clj-protos/README.md

 ## defn-over-http-demo

 The same as fullstack-clj, but this time using [defn-over-http](https://github.com/eighttrigrams/defn-over-http) to mediate the communication between frontend and backend.
+Here it handles authorization as well as resource queries.

 ## mount-lucene-jwt